We Are Those People: Power and Denial in Post-Democracy Washington, D.C.

 “We’re definitely not ICE,” the first guy chimed in.

 Maybe that last bit was for my benefit, though I don’t think so.
 In fact, this was the common denominator in all my conversations with troops, and it heartened me.
-Speaking with these actual humans—a burly Black man with a sergeant’s bearing; a woman with graceful tattooed script flowing down her neck—I felt my unease melting away.
-These weren’t True Believers making America great again; they were ordinary Washingtonians put in an uncomfortable position.
+Speaking with these actual humans—a burly Black man with a sergeant’s bearing; a woman with graceful tattooed script flowing down her neck—I felt my unease melting.
+These weren’t True Believers making America great again; they were ordinary Washingtonians put into an uncomfortable position.

 And yet it was this very ordinariness that nagged at me.
 At times I could even forget they were troops on city streets, and that the rest of us had somehow decided this was more or less okay.
 I thought again of Michael Herr’s question: What part of this was I responsible for?